michelelacorte/AndroidAppShortcuts/README.md

 * **[Donate $2799]**: Go buddy, buy Macbook Pro for yourself!

 Of course, you can also choose what you want to donate, all donations are awesome!!
+Follow this link [Donate](https://www.paypal.me/MicheleLacorte)!!

 <img align="left" src="https://s23.postimg.org/m2d28wraj/ic_launcher.png">
 #v1.2.0 Preview